Sertraline (as sertraline hydrochloride)

 muscle pain, stiffness, weakness or cramps, decrease or loss of touch or other senses

-dry mouth, increased sweating, feeling or being sick, diarrhoea or loose bowel motions, constipation, indigestion, stomach
+dry mouth, increased sweating, feeling of being sick, diarrhoea or loose bowel motions,

 weight increase or decrease

-frightening dreams, yawning, teeth grinding, increased or decreased appetite, impaired concentration
+frightening dreams, yawning, teeth grinding, increased or decreased appetite

 excessive and/or abnormal movements